NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 ### Overriding methods

-Whenever we define an attribute or method in a derived class that is already defined in the base class, those methods or attributes are overridden.
-That is, the derived class will use its own implementation of the method or attribute and no longer inherit the base class's implementation.
+Methods or attributes are overridden whenever we define an attribute or method in a derived class, which is already defined in the base class.
+The derived class will use its own implementation of the method or attribute and no longer inherit the base class's implementation.
 In Python, this is all or nothing.

 For example: